FAQS

 Q: How much are the additional tariffs on goods from Canada, Mexico, and China, and when do they go into effect?

 A: On February 1, President Trump signed three executive orders (EOs), imposing 25% additional tariffs on goods from Mexico and Canada (except 10% for Canadian energy resources), and 10% additional tariffs on China.
-The additional tariffs will go into effect on February 4 at 12:01am ET, but goods in transit to US before February 1 at 12:01 am ET may be exempt with the proper certification.
-A forthcoming Federal Register notice will provide additional guidance on the certification process.
-The additional tariffs are levied in conjunction with existing customs duties and anti-dumping/countervailing duties on goods imported into the United States.
-The three EOs signed by President Trump are nuanced and subject to chat.
-Please contact a member of the AFS team for specific questions.
+The additional tariffs on Chinese goods will go into effect on February 4 at 12:01am ET, but goods in transit to US before February 1 at 12:01 am ET may be exempt with the proper certification.
+The tariffs on goods from Canada and Mexico have been delayed for at least 30 days while the governments continue to negotiate.
+The additional tariffs will be levied in conjunction with existing customs duties and anti-dumping/countervailing duties on goods imported into the United States.

 Q: What is the scope of products impacted by the additional tariffs on goods from Canada, Mexico, and China?